apaul2/mat301/ps1.md

 6. What is the purpose of the `ORDER BY` clause?
 What is its default value?
   The purpose is to get teh data in order from ascending or desending filtered in order.
 The default value is ascending order.
 7. Is the data in the products table case sensitive?
 Should it be case sensitive/insensitive?
+  The products in the table are case sensitive. no i shouldn't be case sensitive
 8. Select all product names.
   select name
 from unemath_Paul.Products